hpe-dev-incubator/hpe-dev-portal/content/blog/curate-and-expose-service-catalog-items-using-hpe-greenlake-for-private-cloud.md

 ---
 <center><img src="/img/intro-greenlake-512-pixels-rgb-image.jpg" width="512" height="384" alt="Curate and expose catalog items using the HPE GreenLake Service Catalog persona view"></center>

-## Using the HPE GreenLake Service Catalog persona view

 The HPE GreenLake Edge-to-Cloud platform has a very useful interface for managing the HPE GreenLake for private cloud service called HPE GreenLake Central.
 It provides a cloud experience to manage VMs in your on-premises, pay-per-use datacenter.
 Personas are alternate views in the HPE GreenLake for private cloud user interface (UI).
 A user’s access to the various personas is controlled by role permissions.

 At present, there are two persona types: Standard and Service Catalog.
 The Standard persona is the typical default view.
 The Service Catalog persona is a simplified view where users are presented with different pre-configured instance types, blueprints, and workflows to choose from based upon their role.
 This improves the deployment experience with just a few clicks and without presenting an overwhelming list of options.